Editorial Policies

 • Redundant Publications: there must be no undue fragmentation of the research into several papers;

-• Data Fabrication and Falsification: submitted manuscripts must not contain either fabricated or intentionally falsified experimental results, and when an author discovers a significant error or inaccuracy in his own published work, it is the author's obligation to notify the Editors in order to retract or correct the paper;
+• Data Fabrication and Falsification: submitted manuscripts must not contain fabricated or intentionally falsified experimental or theoretical results, including those obtained by the use of AI and AI-assisted technologies.
+If authors discover a significant error or inaccuracy in their own published work, they must notify the contact editor to initiate a retraction or correction of the paper;

 • Intellectual property infringement: submitted manuscripts must not violate intellectual property rights and conventions;